zeekus/textfiles/how_to_share_common_data_in_hiera.md

 ```

-## step load the common file from hiera on the set environemnt.
+## step load the common file from hiera on the set environment.

 Example: in Dev.